 The community is working on translating this tutorial into Lao, but it seems that no one has started the translation process for this article yet.
 If you can help us, then please click "More info".

-If you are fluent in Lao, then please help us - just point to any untranslated element inside the article and click the translation button to get started.
+If you are fluent in Lao, then please help us - just point to any untranslated element (highlighted with a yellow left border - remember that images should have their titles translated as well!) inside the article and click the translation button to get started.
 Or have a look at the current translation status for the Lao language.

 If you see a translation that you think looks wrong, then please consult the original article to make sure and then use the vote button to let us know about it.